novotny-marek/novotny-marek.github.io/_pages/about.md

 I'm a student of human geography at Science Faculty, Charles University in Prague, Czechia.
 Apart from geography I'm an open-source, open-science enthusiast.
-My interests are: spatial data science, urbanism, Python, Linux.
+My interests are: spatial&nbsp;data&nbsp;science, urbanism, Python, Linux.

 I'm part of [Urban Structure](https://uscuni.github.io) research team at Charles University, where I mostly do Python programming and sometimes bit of